eyobazeze/smart-transit-app/README.md

 # Smart Transit App

-A React Native (Expo) app for planning and tracking public transport trips in Addis Ababa — across Bus, Taxi, and Train.
+A React Native (Expo) app for planning and tracking public transport trips in Addis Ababa, across Bus, Taxi, and Train.

 ## Features